workflow4metabolomics/workflow4metabolomics/GUIDELINES.md

 Galaxy currently will use miniconda2 (Python 2.7), so prefer is then miniconda3.

-##### Where?

-Because there are some issue when the installed packages path is tool long.
-It's recommended to install Conda close to /

 ##### Using a classic bash script

 Follow this link [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html)